 Emily has loved writing since she was in 6th grade and living in Puerto Rico where she was born and raised.
 She kept a journal close by and wrote letters and stories and poems whenever she could.
 She loved to share her writing with teachers and family and friends.
 In fact, her first email address was email@example.com.
 Now, Emily lives in St. Louis and writes children’s books with her mom, Jill Ferrie, and translates them into Spanish.
 She shares her love of story-telling by reading to her young children every chance she gets because she knows it helps expand their minds and imaginations.

 When Emily isn’t working she’s reading, writing, or playing soccer.
 She also loves to travel because it teaches her the importance of appreciating the meaningful influence culture and diversity have in the human experience.
 Plus, she gets lots of first hand opportunities to be part of prayerful solutions everywhere she goes.

 Muhammad Khaidir Syafei

 Khaidir, known in social media as mbekurius, is a freelance children’s book illustrator.
 Studying Visual Communication Design at Semarang State University, Khaidir hails from Indonesia, but his work can be seen world-wide.
 When he’s not loving up the characters of specific projects, he spends his free time drawing and illustrating creative ideas inspired by nature, film, Pink Floyd, and his precious life.

 Khaidir’s imagination comes to life in lots of different venues, such as canvas, digital prints, and social media.
 He’s super active on the Internet and loves to share his talent.
-In fact, he and Jill met on Twitter with her first tweet about looking for an illustrator for her children’s book, Just Like that!
+In fact, he and Jill met on Twitter with her first tweet about looking for an illustrator for her children’s book, then titled: Just Like that!
 They connected over their kindred desire to help readers see that life is meant to be happy, and problem-solving can be fun and colorful and easy with the right tools.